angelawirantono/Room-Reservation/README.md

 *Software Engineering Final Project by Group 21*

 ## Documents
-All required documents including: SRS, SAD and SDD can be found on the `Documents` folder.
+All required documents including: SRS, SAD, SDD and User Guide can be found on the `Documents` folder.

 ## Source Code
 Main project source code can be found in `SourceCode` folder.